Chapter 61: On a Wing and a Prayer

 “So, what’s your plan Superman?
 Don’t tell me you actually believe Mukesh is just going to shut off that vortex and hand over Jagathy out of the kindness of his black heart,” sneered Andrea.

 “Of course not.
 That’s what this gemstone is for.
-It’s called the Eye of Ra and I happen to know that out of all the amulets in the entire vault, this little baby is the one he wants the most.
+It’s called The Amulet of The Buckle and I happen to know that out of all the amulets in the entire vault, this little baby is the one he wants the most.
+It grants whoever possess it access to every place in the underworld.
 It will be my bargaining chip.”

 “Even if he agrees to your terms, you just said that you didn’t want Mukesh getting his hands on any of the amulets or talismans.
 What’s to stop him from using that thing on you and anyone else who gets in his way?”